 Through the week there will be Viking music on offer, spellbinding sagas, tenth-century traders and arts & crafts workshops.

 You can paddle your own cardboard longboat from Marygate Landing, learn how to fight a duel and even join King Ethelred for an evening of music and poetry at The Minster.

 If that’s not enough, there’s a treat in store at City Screen where Monty Python’s Holy Grail will have a rare showing on the big screen.
-Not only that, Neil Innes the seventh Python will be there in person.
+Not only that, Neil Innes the seventh Python will be there

 And kids, don’t miss the chance to be a Viking for the day at Danelaw in Murton Park.

 Some lucky youngsters will also get the chance to meet author Terry Deary at his sell out Teatime Terrors, where he will describe the seven most wicked people in York’s history.

 A full programme of events happening at the 2011 JORVIK Viking Festival can be downloaded at jorvik-viking-centre.co.uk or pick up a programme from the JORVIK Viking Centre gift shop.